Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 - How Supplied/Storage and Handling

 Sotalol can cause life threatening ventricular tachycardia associated with QT interval prolongation.
 To minimize the risk of drug induced arrhythmia, initiate or uptitrate intravenous sotalol in a facility that can provide continuous electrocardiographic monitoring and cardiac resuscitation [see Dosage and Administration ( 2.3) and Warnings and Precautions ( 5.1)]

-- Do not initiate sotalol therapy if the baseline QTc is longer than 450 ms. If the QT interval prolongs to 500 ms or greater, the dose must be reduced, the duration of the infusion prolonged or the drug discontinued
+Do not initiate intravenous sotalol therapy if the baseline QTc is longer than 450 ms. If the QTc prolongs to 500 ms or greater, reduce the dose or discontinue.

 Delay in Recurrence of Atrial Fibrillation/Atrial Flutter